10 productivity apps to make positive changes in 2024, tried and tested by us

 You have to pay for the key task 'reminder' feature

-Those interested in improving their productivity levels with one of the best organization apps will be pleased to see this one.
-While a notebook is great if you prefer to physically write tasks down, Todoist proves that ordering your tasks on its app comes with a whole selection of additional perks.
+Those interested in improving their productivity levels with one of the best organisation and time management apps will be pleased to see this app.
+While a notebook is great if you prefer to write tasks down, Todoist proves that ordering your tasks on the app comes with additional perks.

-For starters, having your to-do list in app form means you will never misplace it.
-What's more, you can easily re-arrange your list as your priorities change, and there's nothing more thrilling than ticking off a job and seeing it disappear from your 'inbox'.
+Having your to-do list in app form means you will never misplace it.
+You can also easily re-arrange your list as your priorities change, without having to scrap tasks out of your diary, and there's nothing more thrilling than ticking off a job and seeing it disappear from your 'inbox'.

 Got a big task hanging over you?
-You can break meatier items down neatly into their own sub-tasks.
+With Todoist, I liked how you could break meatier items down neatly into sub-tasks.
 While the free version of the app gives you most of the core benefits, you'll need to upgrade for its invaluable 'reminder' feature and the opportunity to collaborate through the platform with other people on projects.

 Brainfm app logo and session view